lipsumar/fetch-script/README.md

 **DISCLAIMER: This is a work in progress**

-> fetch-script allows to fetch APIs and output in a very succinct manner
+> Powerful API fetching with a few keystrokes

 ## A weird flavor of javascript